oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 ORDER BY scope.account_id DESC, scope.accountGroup_id DESC
 LIMIT 1;
 ```
-Now, let's add another scope criteria provider in a `WebsiteBundle` for the *web_content* scope type and see how the list of scopes and the modified query change.
+Now, let's add another scope criterion provider in a `WebsiteBundle` for the *web_content* scope type and see how the list of scopes and the modified query change.

 In the bundle's *service.yml* file we add:
 ```